Well, here we are.

 Time seems to move twice as fast when you reside in the five boroughs.
 It’s hard to believe that it’s been eight years since my parents and I loaded up a rental van full of boxes of clothing, books and old kitchenware to move me into a $600/month railroad apartment in Queens.
 Two weeks later, my Craigslist roommate decided she didn’t like the smell of my shampoo or having a roommate at all and asked me to vacate.
 I’ll never forget standing alone on a street corner in February with all my belongings, talking to my parents on the phone in Pennsylvania and wondering if I had what it took to be a New Yorker.
 They assured me I would survive.

 And they were right.

 Every hardship and experience I’ve had in New York City taught me an unforgettable lesson, while building a strong sense of resiliency, self-reliability, confidence and blind faith that I wouldn’t have acquired had I not lived on my own for nearly a decade in one of the most difficult cities in the world.
-Though some believe New Yorkers are shallow, surviving here has shown me what’s truly important in life.
-It’s not designer shoes or eating at the best restaurants – it’s being authentic, trusting God, loving others and surrounding yourself with kind, positive people who encourage others.
+Though New Yorkers are often portrayed as harsh, abrasive and even somewhat shallow, surviving here has shown me what’s truly important in life.
+It’s not designer clothing or eating at the best restaurants – it’s being kind, trusting God, loving others and surrounding yourself with kind, positive people.